-A copy of the HACP Board Resolution and certification adopting this FY 2022 MTW Annual Plan and a signed copy of the Certifications of Compliance will be included with the FY 2022 MTW Annual Plan.
-The Board of Commissioners Meeting for the HACP is scheduled on Wednesday, September 15, 2021.
+For original submission: The following documents are for the original FY 2022 MTW Annual Plan Submission in October 2021.
+A copy of the HACP Board Resolution and certification adopting this FY 2022 MTW Annual Plan and a signed copy of the Certifications of Compliance are included with the FY 2022 MTW Annual Plan.
+The Board of Commissioners Meeting for the HACP was held on Wednesday, September 15, 2021.